mjfinkel/mjfinkel.github.io/README.md

   <body>
     <div>
       <h2>About Me</h2>
       <p>I am a third year undergraduate student from the Chicagoland area currently studying computer science at the University of Michigan.
-I am also an experienced videographer with a demonstrated history of working in the newspaper industry and for my school.
-I am currently looking for a software related internship for the summer 2024 season.</p>
+I also am an experienced videographer with a demonstrated history of working for media and my school.
+I currently am looking for a software related internship for the summer 2024 season.</p>
     </div>
     <div>
       <h2>Significant Programming Projects</h2>